statikfintechllc/GodCore/README.md

 # GodCore Llama Mistral-13B Demo

-**Install Release v.0.2.0, Do Not Clone, Currently in the middle of adding a main feature, start and run might bug if cloned directly from master**
+**Currently in the middle of adding a main feature, Currently Fighting Background Imaging for mobile and side-bar accessibility and alignment.
+As well as, a ChatGPT auto-filter non-api.**

-*V.0.3.0 will be the bug removal and Perfecting the simple install, and ensuring that the UI properly adjusts framing for all devices where the UI is used.*
+*V.0.3.0 will be the Background image bug removal for mobile, Proper Alignment of contents in the SideBar on Mobile, as well as proper Hide-away side bar on DeskTop.*
 </div>

 **Local LLM (llama.cpp) with Mistral-13B model**